First Anglo-Sikh War: Battle of Wadni Fort

 After Raja Gurdit Singh's death, his son Ajit Singh succeeded him.
 Ajit Singh upgraded his fort at Ladwa to face the danger of the British.
-During the First Sikh war in 1845, he fought on the side of the Sikh army against the British.
-He was defeated.
+During the First Anglo-Sikh war in 1845, he fought on the side of the Sikh army against the British, where he was defeated.
 The Sikh defenders of Wudnee surrendered on 30 December after the Sikh defeat at Ferozeshah prevented the Sikh army reinforcing them.

 Battle of Phillaur Fort

-This battle was the last fought by the Raja of Ladwa (alt. spelt as "Ladva"), Ajit Singh.
-The fort was designed by Dewan Mohkam Chand, with the assistance of Ranjit Singh's French and Italian generals.
-It was constructed as a response to the British, who built Lodhi fort in nearby Ludhiana.
+Ajit Singh fought what would be his final battle at Phillaur Fort, designed by Dewan Mohkam Chand, with the assistance of Ranjit Singh's French and Italian generals.
+It was constructed as a response to the British, who built Lodi Fort in nearby Ludhiana.
 The fort's architecture has a distinct European character, with channels dug out along the boundary of the fort, watchtowers on the two gateways, four bastions on four nooks and high walls around the fort.
-Ajit Singh of Ladwa won this battle due to this fort.
-He surrendered after seeing that he was no match for the British.
+The fort afforded Ajit Singh victory.

 Lahore battles

 Battle of Mudki

-An army under Tej Singh crossed the Sutlej and advanced against the British outpost at Ferozepur, although they did not attempt to attack or surround it.
+The Battle of Mudki was fought on 18 December 1845.
+An army under Tej Singh crossed the Sutlej and advanced against the British outpost at Firozpur, although they did not attempt to attack or surround it.
 Another force under Lal Singh clashed with Gough's and Hardinge's advancing army at the Battle of Mudki late on 18 December.
-The British won an untidy encounter battle, suffering heavy casualties.
+The British won an untidy encounter battle.